kabiiQ/BeatmapExporter/README.md

 You can alternatively launch the program with the database folder as the launch argument if you already know it will be in an unusual location.
 The database folder needed contains a "files" folder.
 This folder can also be opened from in-game if you moved it and are unsure where it is located.
 If you did not move it, it should just automatically work.

+## Running on macOS/Linux

+macOS makes running random (non app-store) programs like this a bit more involved.
+You will need to use your system's Terminal to make the program executable and then run it.

+If you are not familiar with Terminal, you may need to look up how to open Terminal in the specific folder you have downloaded BeatmapExporter into.

+Then, run the following command:
+`chmod +x osx-BeatmapExporter.app` - this marks osx-BeatmapExporter.app as executable so that you can run it.

+Then, you can either run the program with `./osx-BeatmapExporter.app` from the same Terminal window or you can try just clicking the file now (though it may make you also allow it in Security settings if you click it)

+Linux terminal commands have the same usage.

 # Basic Export Task Screenshot

 Exporting beatmaps with a tag with the original CLI program version: